 - Extra Features – Royale members can use all those fonts, effects, and overlays etc that have that crown on them

-- Picmonkey Hub – This new Beta features allows Royale members to save your projects and edit them later
+- Picmonkey Hub – This new feature allows Premium members to save your projects and edit them later

-The good news is that there is a free Royale trial available if you want to give it a spin first.
+The good news is that there is a free Picmonkey trial available if you want to give it a spin first.